bloominstituteoftechnology/web-sprint-challenge-single-page-applications/README.md

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
 It gives the most information about a URL like path and parameters.
 1. How would you explain form validation to someone who has never programmed before?
+It is a way to ensure the data you are receiving is what you want and to give feedback to the user to make sure they understand what input is wanted.
 1. In 1-2 sentences, define end to end testing.
+Testing your code to ensure it is working like it should and tools that allow you to do the tests you need.

 ## Instructions